 Filter Submit

 Submit button for applying filters.
 Only needed when Auto Submit is disabled.
-When enabling auto submit at the Filters block setting, if a Filter Submit block is found as a child, it will hide it.
+When Auto Submit is enabled at the Filters block level, any Filter Submit block inside will be hidden automatically.

 Label – Button text (default: “Apply Filters”)